Blog>Expert Advice>Top 6 jobs to do in spring

 Better yet, why not use this time to undertake an entire landscaping project and reinvent your outdoor space?
 Perhaps you'd like a decking area with a flower garden at the end?
 Or maybe paving slabs and an outhouse for entertaining guests?
 You could even make a Love Island inspired paradise to inject some wow factor.

-Gardeners will cost on average, £175 a day and landscapers will cost on average, £230 per day.
+On average, gardeners cost £175 per day, and landscapers cost £230 per day.

 Take a look at our tips on hiring a local gardener.